HISTORY OF SUGAR

 It wasn’t until the Government in 1874 removed heavy taxes levied against sugar that it became more affordable, and a household staple for everyone.

+It was at this time as well, that sugar beet rivalled sugar cane as the main source of sugar in Europe.
 Britain’s own beet sugar industry came to fruition during World War 1.
 The Government persuaded farmers to grow sugar beet following shortages in sugar cane and as a way to boost the agricultural sector.